 Heitkamp posted Lone Bear’s missing persons poster and updates on her official Facebook page.

-“She’s very concerned about Olivia, especially after everything that happened with Savannah Greywind,” McDonough said.
+“She’s very concerned about Olivia, especially after everything that happened with Savanna Greywind,” McDonough said.
 Heitkamp is receiving daily updates and watching the relationships between agencies in charge of the investigation, including the Federal Bureau of Investigation, BIA, and state and local police.

 A separate bill, introduced in June by Heitkamp with Senator John McCain, aims at creating an Amber Alert system in Indian Country to help stop abductions, McDonough said.